Funeral Wakes

 In general, it’s tough to differentiate common memorial ceremonies such as viewings, funerals, and wakes.
 However, each practice has a particular nuance associated with it.
 Once you know these differences, you can make an informed decision when you work with the funeral director.
 This way, you can honour the memory of your loved ones in the most appropriate way.

-A wake is actually a funeral reception.
-In these events, the family members and close friends of the deceased pay their respect by gathering together to the loved one.
+A funeral wake is actually a funeral reception.
+In this event, the family members and close friends of the deceased pay their respect by gathering together to the loved one.
 Traditionally, funeral wakes were arranged before the funeral and were referred to as viewings.
-However, in modern times, wakes are held after the funeral, or memorial service.
+However, in modern times, funeral wakes are held after the funeral, or memorial service.

 During funeral wakes, the family members and friends of the deceased share the memories.
 In general, the objective of this event is to celebrate the life of the person who has passed away.
 Naturally, the family members of the deceased with be bereaved.
 They organize an event, where the mourners come in and participate.
 Some families also plant a memorial tree for the deceased.
 Moreover, not all mourners might have attended the funeral.
 They can attend the wake in turn.
 These people might also include young children.
 At a funeral wake, the funeral directors arrange for food and drinks.